 Webmaster – to maintain the FOBW website and upload data, as required.

 Quartermaster – to hold, maintain and issue FOBW’s tools and equipment.

 All practical work to be carried out by the Group will include a Risk Assessment that is agreed with Bristol City Council in order to meet the conditions of the Council’s Public Liability Insurance.
 Each Work Party will have a Leader trained in the safe use of tools (the Leader will not necessarily be the Volunteer Coordinator).
 It is expected that there will be several Group Members who will be suitably accredited to compile Risk Assessments.

 There will be an Annual General Meeting (AGM) at which the Group’s finances and activities will be reported and the Management Committee elected.
-Changes to the Constitution can only be made at the AGM.
-Vacant management Committee posts can be filled at any time during the year but any such vacancies must be ratified by elections at the next AGM.
+Changes to the Constitution can only be made at the AGM or at an Extraordinary Meeting called by 5 signatories.

-The AGM will be held in March/early April each year, following due Notice of 14 days.
+The AGM will be held in March each year, following due Notice of 14 days.

 As far as possible, decisions will be reached by consensus rather than by voting.

 The Group will hold Ordinary Meetings as necessary – probably up to 6 times a year.
 Members of the Group can call an Ordinary Meeting by notification to the Secretary of 5 signatories.